What you need to do if you’ve been accused of sexual assault?

 Sexual assault vs aggravated sexual assault: what’s the difference, and does Victorian law use this charge?

-Sexual assault charges are broadly defined, and don’t necessarily need to involve physical harm or coercion.
-In fact, many such cases involve little injury or force.
+Sexual assault charges are broadly defined and don’t necessarily need to involve physical harm or coercion.
+Many such cases involve little injury or force.

 • Inflicted actual bodily harm on the alleged victim